 There is no restriction in the amount of Own Funds in either tier that is eligible to meet the Company's SCR.
 All Tier 1 Own Funds are eligible to cover the Company's MCR.
+During the year the Company received a capital injection from its shareholder of £86m in return for the issuance of 86 million £1 ordinary shares.

-A comparison of the excess of assets over liabilities as calculated for Solvency II purposes and equity as shown in the Company's UK GAAP financial statements as at 31 December 2020 and 2019 is set out below:
+A comparison of the excess of assets over liabilities as calculated for Solvency II purposes and equity as shown in the Company's UK GAAP financial statements as at 31 December 2022 and 2021 is set out below: